• Skip to primary navigation

 What can you do with leftover ham?

-In the past, I’ve made ham tetrazzini when I’ve had leftovers.
-But this time I decided to make a healthy low-carb cheesy cauliflower with ham casserole.
+In the past, I’ve made Gluten Free Ham Tetrazzini when I’ve had leftovers from my Baked Bone-In Ham.
+But this time I decided to make a nutritious low-carb cheesy cauliflower with ham casserole.

 Doesn’t that sound amazing?